reflex-dev/reflex-web/docs/datatable-tutorial/simple_table.md

 We need to start by defining our columns that describe the shape of our data.
 The column var should be typed as a `list` of `dict` (`list[dict]`), where each item describes the attributes of a single column in the table.

 Each column dict recognizes the keys below:
-1. title: The text to display in the header of the column
+1. `title`: The text to display in the header of the column
-2. id: An id for the column, if not defined, will default to a lower case of title
+2. `id`: An id for the column, if not defined, will default to a lower case of title
-3. width: The width of the column
+3. `width`: The width of the column (in pixels)
-4. type: The type of the columns, default to "str"
+4. `type`: The type of the columns, default to "str"

 Below we define `DataTableState` with columns definitions in the `cols` var, and data about Harry Potter characters in the `data` var..